SERVICESCustody & Child Support

-Child custody is frequently the most emotionally challenging aspect of a divorce and is often poorly understood by divorcing couples.
-Child custody is actually composed of two separate decisions and understanding the difference can help to lower the level of conflict.
+Often poorly understood by divorcing couples, child custody is actually composed of two separate decisions and understanding the difference can help to lower the level of conflict.

 The second factor is parenting time.
 Here again, New Mexico strongly favors awarding shared parenting time.
 But while both parties may have parenting time, it may be unequal, with one parent having significantly more parenting time than another.
 Being the “custodial (decision making) parent” bears little weight on how much time the child will spend with the parent.